slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Hesitation is always easy, rarely useful"
 -- Prof. Quirrel alterego*

-> *"The journey of a thousand miles begins with a single step"
+> *"The journey of a thousand miles begins with a single step."
 -- Lao Tzu*

 > *"You don't have to be great to start, but you have to start to be great."